Peter Cazalet (racehorse trainer): Pre-war racing career

 Cazalet started his career as a jockey in point-to-point racing.
 He came second on Beau Geste at the North Cotswold Hunt in April 1929.
 In 1930, he moved up to National Hunt racing.
 He rode Rocquefort II at Haydock Park in December of that year.
 At this time, Cazalet was building a stable of steeplechasers at Fairlawne.
 They were trained by Harry Whiteman.
 Cazalet gave Elizabeth Taylor instruction in horse-riding when she was a girl.

-Cazalet rode in the Grand National three times.
-He rode Master Orange in 1934, and Emancipator in 1935 and 1937.
+Cazalet rode in the Grand National five times in succession between 1933 and 1937.
+His only finish came at his first attempt on the 1930 winner Shaun Goilin, completing the Aintree course in a distant 16th.
+He rode Master Orange in 1934, and Emancipator three times in succession, in 1935, 1936 and 1937.

 In November 1937, Cazalet announced he would retire from riding as an amateur jockey due to pressures of his business interests.
 He remained an owner, with Whiteman continuing to train his horses.
 One of Cazalet's final runners before war broke out was at Folkestone, where French Beggar came third on 4 May 1939.